TakeprofitTechnology/ReleaseNotes/TL Deposit bonus.md

 # TL Deposit bonus

+## Version 2026.5.13.441 (15 May, 2026)
+### Changes
+* Fixed the bug when the plugin removed syntetic positions from cache, which led to withdrawing credits when it was not needed.

 ## Version 2026.4.2.950 (2 April, 2026)
 ### Changes
 * Reduced plugin startup delay (~13 → ~3.5 min) by skipping unnecessary account discovery on first bonus check and significantly cutting API calls.